Mon Bole Priya Priya

 Mon Bole Priya Priya is a 2011 Bengali film directed by Milan Bhowmik.
 This is a romantic film.
 According to director Milan Bhowmik– "It’s a love story on the extremes that true love can push one to."

 Plot

 Arjun (Raaj) travels to the city to seek admission in a college.
 Rich girl Priya (Pamela) is gifted a car without brakes by her uncle.
-Priya runs the car over Arjun and Arjun loses his memory.
-Priya feels sad for Arjun and romance begins to brew between the two.
+Priya runs over Arjun and he loses his memory.
+Priya feels sorry for Arjun and romance begins to brew between the two.
 Ashish Vidyarthi plays the role of a good cop.